N4N1T0/portfolio/src/content/blog/en/graphic-design-digital-marketing.md

 ---
-title: "The Power of Graphic Design in Digital Marketing"
+title: 'The Power of Graphic Design in Digital Marketing'
 date: 2023-08-17
-excerpt: "Elevate your digital presence with strategic graphic design.
-From visual identity to impactful content, maximize your brand&quote;s potential."
+excerpt: 'Elevate your digital presence with strategic graphic design.
+From visual identity to impactful content, maximize your brand&quote;s potential.'
 author: 'Adrian "Nano" Alvarez'
-image: "../../../assets/blog/nordwood-themes-ubIWo074QlU-unsplash.webp"
+image: '../../../assets/blog/nordwood-themes-ubIWo074QlU-unsplash.webp'
-imageAlt: "An Apple setup with an iMac and an AirBook"
+imageAlt: 'An Apple setup with an iMac and an AirBook'
-language: "en"
+language: 'en'
 ---

 In today's digital era, visual content stands as a fundamental pillar for success in marketing.
 Studies reveal that images capture up to 80% more attention than plain text.
 However, creating attractive and high-quality visuals requires a strategic approach to graphic design.